rchrdwllm/dotfiles/README.md

 -   Enable `sddm` by `systemctl enable sddm.service`
 -   Next, enable bluetooth by `systemctl enable bluetooth.service`

+## Fonts

+I'm using the [Cartograph CF](https://connary.com/cartograph.html).
+It's a paid font and worth every penny.
+If you don't want to use the same font, go ahead and use those that you wish (be sure to replace them in the .config files for kitty, mako, rofi, waybar, etc.).

 ## Setting up Oh My Zsh and Powerlevel10k Theme